pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 }
 ```

-As you can see, I take the input and create two collections, one being a distinct list of categories.
-And, the other is all the posts order by date descending.
+As you can see, I take the input and create two collections, one being a distinct list of categories, and the other is all the posts order by their date descending.
 Then I simply render it to the screen.
-I'm not going to lie, it's not going to be pretty 😀, but it will be functional and I'll do all the UI work in one step once I have everything working.
+I'm not going to lie, it's not going to be pretty 😀, but it will be functional, and I'll do all the UI work in one step once I have everything working.

 ## Static Props

-Next, I'll add my static get static props function, but before I do I'll add the [gray-matter](https://www.npmjs.com/package/gray-matter) and [fs-extra](https://www.npmjs.com/package/fs-extra) packages.
-Although one can use promises now since version 12 of node, it's still a PITA, so I'll continue to use fs-extra till I don't have to use import workarounds.
+I'll add my static get static props function, but before I do I'll add the [gray-matter](https://www.npmjs.com/package/gray-matter) and [fs-extra](https://www.npmjs.com/package/fs-extra) packages.
+Although one can use promises in version >= 12 of node, it's still a PITA, so I'll continue to use fs-extra till I don't have to use import workarounds.
 Gray matter is how I'll store my blog metadata along with the blog content.
 You can read more about this great package on their [GitHub page](https://github.com/jonschlinkert/gray-matter).

 ```powershell
 npm install gray-matter fs-extra @types/fs-extra --save-dev